 Our Club has an Officer on Duty from 1800-2200hrs on Fridays, 1200-1700hrs on Saturdays and Sundays.
 Please feel free to drop by any of these times to ask any other questions you might have…

-For over seventy years, SCCYC has cultivated an active and personable membership.
+For over ninety years, SCCYC has cultivated an active and personable membership.
 Membership is designed to encourage individual and family participation in a variety of activities, including yacht racing, cruising, social and educational events.
 The atmosphere is always casual and the objectives always the same… to enjoy!

 The Corinthian Club house is like a second home to its members.
 It is a come-as-you-are, self-service establishment, open 24 hours a day.
 Facilities include a stocked bar, cold beer and a comfortable lounge area.
 A one-ton hoist, mast-up dry storage, and guest slips are also available.